Testlio/lambda-tools/README.md

     | ...
 ```

 As all Lambda functions are bundled and compressed during deployment, it is safe to share common code between Lambda functions in the top level of the microservice, for example in a directory called `common` or `lib`.
-Achieving this structure is easier by using [Yeoman](http://yeoman.io) and the [`@testlio/generator-lambda-tools` generators](https://www.npmjs.com/package/@testlio/generator-lambda-tools).
+Achieving this structure is easier by using [Yeoman](http://yeoman.io) and the [`generator-lambda-tools` generators](https://www.npmjs.com/package/generator-lambda-tools).

 #### Examples